ChalmersLibrary/simple-chat/README.md

 ## License
 This project is licensed under the MIT License.

-### Fotnot
+## Notes on ChatGPT collaboration
+We instructed ChatGPT on what to build for us and our requirements, in different iterations.
+For example, it firstly built the app with the Express framework, but we instructed it to just use the Socket.IO framework.
+GIPHY API was added later, as well as saving the messages to a JSON file on the server.
+It provided the correct code but we had to copy and paste it into a file structure.

-This README.md was based on the following prompt:
+The text above in this README.md was based on the following prompt (in Swedish):

-Kan du skapa en README.md med bra information för det här projektet, inklusive hur vi har samarbetat om koden och saker att tänka på, så att jag kan inkludera den i repositoriet där jag har koden på github?
-Skriv texten på engelska så att fler kan förstå.
+_"Kan du skapa en README.md med bra information för det här projektet, inklusive hur vi har samarbetat om koden och saker att tänka på, så att jag kan inkludera den i repositoriet där jag har koden på github?
+Skriv texten på engelska så att fler kan förstå."_

 So the information in this file is partly true, part lies from ChatGPT.
+The notes in this README about Collaboration is just hallucinations or misunderstanding from ChatGPT, in that sense.
+We also had to add code about what port number to use (process.env.PORT || 3000) in order for it to work in an Azure App Service.

+Also, the secret GIPHY API Key is finally exposed in index.html for anyone connecting to see, even if it's kept locally in ```.env``` for the backend.